FuchsEDV/Thrixty/README.md

 ### 1.)
 Thrixty Player
 The Thrixty Player is a tool to show off your 360° Photography.<br>
-It is using HTML5 CANVAS to display sequences.
+It uses HTML5 CANVAS to display sequences.

 ### 2.)
 Example

-To view an example, download both this and the [example repository](https://github.com/FuchsEDV/Thrixty_example).<br>
+As an example, we have included the ./example folder.<br>
 Unzip this repository into the 'thrixty' folder of the example and start up the 'index.html'.